jaeyk/hssw/README.md

 If you are interested in joining the workshop or finding out more about what we have in store, please join the Historical Social Science Workshop email list-serv by requesting to subscribe at: https://groups.google.com/a/lists.berkeley.edu/forum/#!forum/hssw/join.

 Please sign up using your .edu email address.
-An organizer will approve your membership to the workshop.
+An organizer will approve your membership to the group.

-Check out other recent discussion of historical social science research here: https://broadstreet.blog.
+Check out other recent discussions of historical social science research here: https://broadstreet.blog.